Stagecoach Bluebird

 Stagecoach Bluebird (also known by its legal operating name Bluebird Buses Ltd, and formerly Northern Scottish Omnibuses Ltd) is a Scottish bus company which operates bus services in the areas of Aberdeen, Aberdeenshire and Moray.
 It is a subsidiary of the Stagecoach Group.

-The company held a royal warrant granted by Elizabeth II for bus and coach services in 1996, which expired with the death of Elizabeth II in 2022.
+The company has held two royal warrants, with the first granted by Elizabeth II for bus and coach services in 1996, expiring with her death in 2022, and the second granted by Charles III in 2025.